jenil/bulmaswatch/_themes/nuclear.md

 ---
 name: Nuclear
-description: A dark theme with irriadiated highlights
+description: A dark theme with irradiated highlights
 ---